 DESSERT: CINDIE'S GEORGIA PEACH AND BLUEBERRY PIE, PLUS BERRIES AND BALSAMIC

 The best part: Cooking for friends, especially when they're willing to try my food, and end up liking it.
+But for now, I'm with the bear - tummy full and ready to sleep soundly.

 Check out La Diva's blog for links to more entries and news of the eventual Culinary Smackdown winner.